jayashri94/nodejs_weather_app/README.md

 # nodejs_weather_app

-A simple node JS weather app built Using javascript and html/CSS
+A simple node JS weather app built using javascript and html/CSS